Damian Spinelli: 2006–2009

 Damian Spinelli is introduced as Lorenzo Alcazar's computer hacker responsible for creating falsified evidence against Sam McCall.
 Sam and Jason Morgan find him, but are ambushed and Spinelli disappears.
 Soon after, he is kidnapped by Alcazar along with Lulu Spencer.
 They are rescued by Jason, and Spinelli runs again.
 Lulu helps Jason track him down bring him back.
 Having nowhere else to go, Spinelli moves in with Jason and Sam.
 He exonerates Sam, and begins working for Jason and Sonny Corinthos.
 He also provides an ailing Alexis Davis with marijuana to ease the pain caused by her chemotherapy treatments for lung cancer.
 Meanwhile, he helps Lulu prove that her mother, Laura Spencer did not kill Rick Webber, soon developing a crush on Lulu.
 He has a vivid Walter Mitty-like imagination; his fantasies portray him as a swashbuckling hero who rescues Lulu from danger.
 In the February 2007 sweeps storyline, Spinelli helps Jason rescue the hostages at the Metro Court Hotel.
 In August 2007, Spinelli fantasizes of three beautiful blonde women, whom he rejects in favor of Lulu.
 The women are played by Holly Madison, Bridget Marquardt and Kendra Wilkinson, the girlfriends of Hugh Hefner who appeared on the reality show The Girls Next Door.

 Spinelli becomes friends with Georgie Jones, unaware she has a crush on him.
 The night he realizes her feelings, he discovers she was killed by the Text Message Killer.
 Spinelli is distraught and determined to find the killer.
 Meanwhile, Georgie's sister Maxie Jones enlists his help to prove Cooper Barrett's innocence.
 The unlikely duo work together, initially arguing, but eventually developing a friendship that turns into a crush for Spinelli.
 He has Sam Spade-like fantasies, picturing himself as the detective, and Maxie as the femme fatale blonde.
 They track down the killer, Diego Alcazar, who accidentally hangs himself during the confrontation.
 Afterwards, they remain close.
 Spinelli pushes Maxie out of the way of an oncoming car and is hit instead.
 Soon after, Maxie is humiliated at Johnny Zacchara's trial when she is forced to admit she threatened Logan Hayes to have sex with her.
 Spinelli tries to comfort her, and they sleep together.
 Maxie regrets this, feeling she has used him.
 After she is attacked by the Russian mob, Spinelli carries her to General Hospital, and confesses his love for her.
-Mac Scorpio forbids Maxie from seeing Spinelli, but Maxie defys her stepfather and moves into an apartment with Lulu.
+Mac Scorpio forbids Maxie from seeing Spinelli, but Maxie defies her stepfather and moves into an apartment with Lulu.